mfontanini/presenterm/docs/src/configuration/settings.md

 # Presentation exports

-The configurations that affect PDF exports.
+The configurations that affect PDF and HTML exports.

-## PDF export size
+## Export size

-The size of exported PDFs can be configured via the `export.dimensions` key:
+By default, the size of each page in the generated PDF and HTML files will depend on the size of your terminal.

+If you would like to instead configure the dimensions by hand, set the `export.dimensions` key:

 ```yaml
 export: